TylerJH-IT/configure-ad/README.md

 </p>
 <p>

-<h3>Step 7: Create as many additional users as you would like and attempt to log into Client-1 with one of the users' profiles</h3>
+<h3>Step 16: Create as many additional users as you would like and attempt to log into Client-1 with one of the users' profiles part 1</h3>

 - Log back into DC-1 as jane_admin
 - Search for powershell_ise